mmp2/megaman/README.md

 To install megaman and its dependencies, run

 ```
-$ conda install --channel=jakevdp megaman
+$ conda install megaman --channel=conda-forge
 ```

-Currently builds are available for OSX-64 and Linux-64, on Python 2.7, 3.4, and 3.5.
+Currently builds are available for OSX and Linux, on Python 2.7, 3.4, and 3.5.
 For other operating systems, see the full install instructions below.

 ## Installation from source